alialib/alia/docs/signal-objects.md

 Value Identity
 --------------

+When interfacing alia with a library (like asm-dom), we frequently have to write code that asks "Is this value the same as the last time we saw it?"
+For simple things like names and numbers, it's trivial to just store the old value and check it against the new one.
+For larger values, however, this could become prohibitively expensive, so alia allows a signal to provide an abbreviated ID for its value. alia knows that the value remains unchanged as long as that ID stays the same.
+Often, these are readily available in applications that are built on immutable data structures and/or do revision tracking.

 Just like regular values in C++, a signal value can be arbitrarily large.
 For example, a signal could carry a block of text or an image.
 Since alia uses polling to detect changes in signals, this can be prohibitively expensive for